-If you're not a specialist programmer, you'll probably want to avoid learning VB or C#, but becoming proficient in SQL or VBA may well make you able to do day-to-day tasks more quickly, without needing to resort to getting help from your (busy) IT department all the time.
+If you're not a specialist programmer, you'll probably want to avoid learning Python or C#, but becoming proficient in Google Scripts, Office Scripts, SQL or VBA may well make you able to do day-to-day tasks more quickly, without needing to resort to getting help from your (busy) IT department all the time.

 Whichever language you choose, you'll have to master the same core concepts:

 Variables are places in which you can store single items of data, such as integers, dates and bits of text.

 At the heart of programming is the ability to test a condition, to see which execution path to follow.